-Purchase of conservation easements, or land, in excess of 6,400 acres in either the western or eastern portion of the Garnet landscape would conserve a large area adjoining other protected areas and conserve multiple habitats.
+Purchase of conservation easements, or land, in either the western or eastern portion of the Garnet landscape would conserve a large area adjoining other protected areas and conserve multiple habitats.

 In the uplands grazing and forest management could improve habitat for wildlife.
 Conservation of the sagebrush steppe and juniper woodlands which distinguish the Garnet foothills from other areas in the Upper Clark Fork is a priority.
 Many of the creeks would benefit from riparian enhancements.
 Enhancements to riparian and aquatic habitat in the Little Blackfoot River may be especially beneficial to the UCFRB since it is a major tributary to the Upper Clark Fork River.